qrzn/qrzn.github.io/books.markdown

 permalink: /books/
 ---

-these are the books i made so far, they're all public domain, so i hope you enjoy them.
+These are ebooks by other authors in the epub format that I made so far, they're all public domain, so I hope you enjoy them.

+# 2024 - A Dark Year in Retrospect by Anonymous

+A semi-autobiographical novel I'm currently working on.

 # Tao Te King, translated by Richard Wilhelm